 Historical records become part of Salt Lake County public records at certain times depending on the type of vital record; both marriage and divorce records become public records 75 years after the vital event.

-Find Out Someone’s Marital Status or if They Are Divorced via the Salt Lake County Health Department
+Find Out Someone’s Marital Status or See if They’re Divorced via the Salt Lake County Health Department

 The Salt Lake County Health Department provides abstracts of marriage and divorce records, but only to individuals that are entitled to them.